10110111/CalcMySky/doc/model_generation.md

 <a name="no-eds-tex-option"> `--no-eds-tex` </a>
 <ul style="list-style-type: none;"><li> Don't compute/save eclipsed double scattering textures.
 The model generated with this option will only be able to render eclipsed atmosphere's double scattering radiance on the fly. </li></ul>

+ `--texture-save-precision <bits>`
+<ul style="list-style-type: none;"><li> Reduce precision of the 3D textures to the given number of bits.
+Valid values are from 1 to 24, the latter meaning full precision.
+The reduction of precision is achieved by zeroing out the least significant bits of the significand.
+This lets one improve compressibility of the textures at the expense of fidelity of output. </li></ul>

 ### Debugging options

 These options are not useful for a normal user, they are used by developers.